Juan-Jones/earnonlinemoney/content/blog/make-money-online.md

 ## History of Online Income

 The history of online income spans decades, showcasing the transformative power of the internet.
 Key milestones include Gary Thuerk’s 1978 spam email promoting DEC computers and the first e-commerce transaction in 1994, selling a Sting CD on NetMarket.
-The founding of eBay in 1995 further revolutionized online commerce, making it easier for individuals to buy and sell goods through the [best online ecommerce websites]({{< relref "best-ecommerce-platforms" >}}).
-However, as opportunities grew, so did the online scams, highlighting the need for caution and awareness in digital transactions.
+The founding of eBay in 1995 further revolutionized online commerce, making it easier for individuals to buy and sell goods.

 ## How to Make Money Online

-Below are over 30 ways to make money online:
+Below are over 30 [creative side hustle ideas] to make money online:

 ### 1. Earn Money on YouTube